riscv-boom/riscv-boom/docs/sections/execution-stages.rst

     An example :term:`Execution Unit`.
 This particular example shows an integer ALU (that can bypass results to dependent instructions) and an unpipelined divider that becomes busy during operation.
 Both :term:`Functional Unit`s share a single write-port.
-The :term:`Execution Unit` accepts both kill signals and branch resolution signals and passes them to the internal :term:`Functional Unit`s as required.
+The :term:`Execution Unit` accepts both kill signals and branch resolution signals and passes them to the internal :term:`Functional Unit` s as required.

-An :term:`Execution Unit` is a module that a single issue port will schedule :term:`Micro-Op`s onto and contains some mix of :term:`Functional Unit`s.
+An :term:`Execution Unit` is a module that a single issue port will schedule :term:`UOPs<Micro-Op (UOP)` onto and contains some mix of :term:`Functional Unit` s.
 Phrased in another way, each issue port from the **Issue Queue** talks to one and only one :term:`Execution Unit`.
 An :term:`Execution Unit` may contain just a single simple integer ALU, or it could contain a full complement of floating point units, a integer ALU, and an integer multiply unit.

-The purpose of the :term:`Execution Unit` is to provide a flexible abstraction which gives a lot of control over what kind of :term:`Execution Unit`s the architect can add to their pipeline
+The purpose of the :term:`Execution Unit` is to provide a flexible abstraction which gives a lot of control over what kind of :term:`Execution Unit` s the architect can add to their pipeline

 Scheduling Readiness
 ~~~~~~~~~~~~~~~~~~~~

-An :term:`Execution Unit` provides a bit-vector of the :term:`Functional Unit`s it has
+An :term:`Execution Unit` provides a bit-vector of the :term:`Functional Unit` s it has
 available to the issue scheduler.
 The issue scheduler will only schedule
-:term:`Micro-Op`s that the :term:`Execution Unit` supports.
-For :term:`Functional Unit`s that
+:term:`UOPs<Micro-Op (UOP)` that the :term:`Execution Unit` supports.
+For :term:`Functional Unit` s that
 may not always be ready (e.g., an un-pipelined divider), the appropriate
 bit in the bit-vector will be disabled (See :numref:`dual-issue-pipeline`).

-:term:`Functional Unit`s
+Functional Unit
 ----------------

 .. _abstract-fu: